ittipol/CICD-GitOps-Observability/git/README.md

 # View the commit history in feature branch
 git log feature

-# Copy a commit hash from feature branch
+# Copy a specific commit hash in feature branch
 # Cherry pick a commit hash
 git cherry-pick <commit hash>

 # Reset last commit in current branch
 git reset --soft HEAD~

-# All files in last commit will be in staged changes
+# All files in last commit will be in staging area
 git status

 # When edit complete then run git add